pfheatwole/thesis/meta/discussion.rst

   * Attenuated signals: signals are partially or totally blocked by absorption or reflection (examples: inside an aircraft, backpack, etc)

-How does GNSS accuracy degrade?
-What do the errors look like?
+* How does GNSS accuracy degrade?
+What do the errors look like? (discuss non-Gaussian noise, "dilution of precision", etc)

-* TODO: non-Gaussian noise

-* TODO: dilution of precision

 Historical GPS accuracy